Chicago, IL Homes For Sale

 If you can hear the ‘L’ rumbling overhead and catch a whiff of Garrett Popcorn on the wind, you’re in the right spot to find a home for sale in Chicago.

-Our live feed from Midwest Real Estate Data LLC (MRED) shows every current listing the second it hits the market.
+Our live feed from Zenlist shows every private and current listing the second it hits the market.
 Whether you’re eyeing a glass-walled condo above the river, a tree-shaded greystone in Lake View, a true Chicago bungalow with a pitched roof, a single-family on a 25-foot lot, or a Bucktown loft that still smells faintly of fresh bread from its factory days, you’ll find it here.

 Each listing comes with photos, price history, tax info, and any HOA fees.